7. Multidimensional numeric data at a glance#

 "hip circ. (cm)",

-"waist circ. (cm)"
+"waist circ. (cm)",

 ])

-What we are dealing with is still a numpy array:
+body is a numpy array:

 type(body) # class of this object